jamesdoh0109/frontend-challenge-f24/README.md

 - Filter courses based on tags
 - Add/remove courses to/from cart
 - Checkout the courses in cart
+- Get a copy of your receipt via email

 ## Installation and Setup